 Unless you have a great marketing plan to utilize Pinterest, it doesn’t matter how many Pinterest followers you have.

 If you don’t have a pinning plan, it doesn’t matter if you have 100 followers or 1,000 Pinterest followers.

 Of course, if you have a high amount of followers and have a solid marketing plan, you will see the results and drive even more traffic to your blog.

-Instead, you should focus on finding your right audience.
-Here’s a few tips:
+Instead, you should focus on finding the right audience.

-- Not all group boards are created equal
+- Not all Tailwind Tribes and group boards are created equal

 - Just because a group board has a high following does not make it your ideal board

-- Using Pinterest Analytics, research who your audience is.
+- Using Pinterest and Tailwind analytics, research who your audience is.
 You can learn what topics our viewers are researching – use this information to your advantage!